githubacct0/kalos-frontend/test/readme.md

 - "." should prefix static methods and properties

 The structure of folders inside of the test folder should mimic the project's layout as closely as possible.

+# Style for Imports

+If importing a module, for example Event, try to name it "EventModule" (putting Module after the module name) unless importing from a protobuffer.

+If importing from a protobuffer, for example user_pb.d.ts, try to name it "UserProto" (putting Proto after the module name).